 - Shaved Brussels Sprouts Salad with Grapes & Parmesan

-- Brussels Sprouts with Cranberries and Walnuts (with video)
+- Brussels Sprouts with Cranberries and Walnuts

 - 3 tablespoons extra virgin olive oil

 - 2 tablespoons freshly squeezed lemon juice

 - ¼ teaspoon red pepper flakes, more to taste

 - Trim stems off Brussels sprouts, remove loose or spotted leaves, and slice very thinly.
 You can use the slicing blade on a food processor for this step if you want to make it go really quickly.
 I used a sharp knife.
 Place shaved Brussels sprouts in a large bowl.

 - In a small bowl or measuring cup, whisk together olive oil, lemon juice, shallot, Dijon mustard, salt, and red pepper flakes until combined.